amadormf/generator-react-comp/README.md

 ### Change other dotfiles

-You can change any of the dotfiles, including `.gitignore` and `.npmignore`.
+You can change any of the dotfiles, including `.gitignore`.
 The React CDK update process won’t update these files.

 ### Customize Storybook